 When you check that box, the Clone tool will grab the source that is visible on your project, no matter what layer it is on.
 This means that you can clone an element from one layer, as long as it is visible, onto a blank layer.
-This is what I used to clone the inflatable toy on this image, on a separate layer.
+This is what allowed me to create a clone of the inflatable toy on this image, on a separate layer.